Top Ten Tuesday

 This came onto my radar after a great review from the lovely Elise @TheBookishActress.
 Elise is one of a handful of reviewers whose opinions I listen to, but I've not heard this book talked about much anywhere else.
 It was also a Christmas present...yes, you read that right.
 I still have unread books from a year or two back, so you can't judge me too much. :)

-It has involvement with the theatre and an F/F romance with other various diversity going on, so I'm interested and am looking forward to it.
+It has involvement with the theatre and other various diversity going on, so I'm interested and am looking forward to it.

 8. Vic James- Tarnished City

 I have a valid reason for not having read this yet.
 It was released here in the UK back in September, but around the time I pre-ordered it, I'd heard due to varying publishers deals and whatnot, the time between books 2 and 3 would be quite long in the UK, but really short in the US.
 As Gilded Cage came out in April and I remembered what happened, I thought I'd restrain myself and hold it off for a little longer.

 Then a couple of months ago, I discovered that book 3 is actually being released this July in the UK.
 I don't know what changed, but it now means I could have read it straight away- so this is a definite addition to my spring list, in time for Bright Ruin coming out.

 The last of my Christmas present books, since I basically found it nowhere beforehand.
 I've been looking at this one since it came out last year and hope it will be good.

 A series I'd been eyeing for a while before I bought this one.
 But the second came out at the start of the year and the copy in my local bookshop seems to be telling me to hurry up in reading the first.
 Plus, I found out today that the final book is being released later this year, so here we are.